Title: The Giver

 Writing Style

-Lowry’s writing is simple and makes it for young readers to understand complex themes.
+Lowry’s writing is simple and makes it easy for young readers to understand complex themes.

 As the story progresses, Lowry gradually reveals the dystopian nature of the society, creating suspense.